ThatCoolCoder/ThatCoolCoder/bio.md

 - Minetest (specifically NodeCore)
 - Kerbal Space Program

-You can find me as ThatCoolCoder on replit.com, stackexchange, Github and itch.io (and probably some other places that I forgot).
+You can find me as ThatCoolCoder on replit.com, stackexchange, Github and itch.io, among other places.